HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_medium_config.md

 - To improve performance for the DAM and persistence-node pods, increase the CPU limits first.
   Then, increase the number of pod replicas.
 Increasing the number of pods also improves DAM throughput.

-- To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
-Note that the deployment of the OpenLDAP container in a production environment is not supported.
-For more information, See [Configure Applications - OpenLDAP configuration](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_apps.md#openldap-configuration).
+- To support a higher number of authenticated users during testing, increase the OpenLDAP pod values.
+The deployment of the OpenLDAP container in a production environment isn’t supported.
+For more information, see [Configure applications – OpenLDAP configuration](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_apps.md#openldap-configuration).

 - To optimize the Core container, increase the CPU allocation until the container saturates.
 After the optimal CPU level is determined, increase the number of pods to boost performance.